 1. THE GOTHIC QUARTER

-The Gothic Quarter is located in the heart of the city.
-Tourists flock there for its medieval architecture and historic shops.
+The Gothic Quarter is located in the heart of the city and tourists flock here for its medieval architecture and historic shops.
 I love places that are interesting without one specific attraction.
 In other words, you don't need a plan when you get there.
-This helps combat some of its touristic nature, and gives it a much more intimate feel.
+This helps combat some of its touristic nature, and can give it a much more intimate feel.
 You can wander through its medieval plazas and winding streets, discovering places that few tourists go (most stick to the guide books!).